rki-mf1/cievad/README.md

 ### Config files
 Each workflow is defined by a _Snakefile_ which again requires a configuration file in _yaml_ format.
-The designated location within this repository and all parameters of a workflow that have to be set within the configuration file are listed is the Snakemake file's `CONFIG` and `PARAMS` section, respectively.
+The designated location within this repository and all parameters of a workflow that have to be set within the configuration file are listed in the Snakefile's `CONFIG` and `PARAMS` section, respectively.
 This repository's [wiki page](https://github.com/rki-mf1/imsmp-variant-calling-benchmark/wiki/Confiluration-files) contains more explanation, details and examples of configuration files. <br>

 An example configuration file `snake_config.yaml` could look like the following: